“RVCA has separate programs for both boys and girls…”

 Is a Residential Boarding School Right for Your Child?

 Sometimes it is necessary to place your child or teen into a residential school.
 This is an important step to consider as you want to set your child up for success.
-It is best to intervene in your child’s life sooner rather than wait and risk your child doing something irreversible.
+It is best to intervene in your child’s life sooner rather than wait and risk something irreversible happening.

-Many times it is just too difficult for a teen to redirect themselves when they are in the same environment that caused them to struggle.
+Many times it is just too difficult for a teen to redirect themselves when they are in the same environment, dealing with the same negative influences that are causing them to struggle.

 If they are not doing well in school or having behavioral problems, weight issues, social media addiction, drug or alcohol abuse, it is important to evaluate how severe their situation is and whether or not being at home can work.